VeloSteve/CBASS-R-Shield/README.md

 ## Completing the system.
 CBASS-R is basically a fancy connector with a clock chip and some even simpler parts.
 You will still need a compatible display (the most expensive directly-connected part), a box, and many other items.

-You will need two references.
+You will need at least two references.
 First, there is a manual for CBASS-R itself which will help with assembly.
 It includes the steps for assembling the board as received for a factory, some of which will typically be done for you.
 It also describes use with an Android app, which is currently not ready for real use.

 The [https://tinyurl.com/cbass-r-manual](latest manual) should always be here.

-Second, if you want your research results to be consistent with other published work I suggest reading [https://onlinelibrary.wiley.com/doi/full/10.1111/gcb.15148](Standardized short-term acute heat stress assays resolve historical differences in coral thermotolerance across microhabitat reef sites) by Christian R. Voolstra, et al.
+For a broader view and to make your research results consistent with other published work I suggest reading [https://onlinelibrary.wiley.com/doi/full/10.1111/gcb.15148](Standardized short-term acute heat stress assays resolve historical differences in coral thermotolerance across microhabitat reef sites) by Christian R. Voolstra, et al.

 There is really no substitute for contact with researchers in the area, but here are a few more links.
 * [https://sites.wp.odu.edu/barshis-lab/cbass/] CBASS history